Truncuso/microbot-private/devNode.md

 - Hunting state machine --- separate thread (using antiban as set from the upper script) (AIOHunter)
 - AIOHunter check if script finished
 - Different creatures, different scripts?
+  - simple implementation of chinchompa hunting script is found in the microbot->  only lays traps when frist lay down by the useer
 - Wiki scrapper, use plugin
-- Use it like the shortest path plugin in walker
+- Use it like the shortest path plugin in walker -> sheudlesexecution via thread ?
 - Get actions for interaction with game objects and also add actions to items (bank id different?)

 ### Mixology Plugin
 - Widget read like Wintertodt
+  - found a enumum definiation allready for the different potions ?